zrierc/mqtt-simple-pubsub/README.md

    - Storage type: `gp3` (Recommended)

 ## Setup Lambda Publisher

+> **Note** </br>
+> If the settings/configurations are not specified in this guide, you can leave them as default or you can specify the values with your own.

 1. Select the same AWS region as the [infrastructure](#setup-infrastructure) that has been deployed.
 2. Create Lambda function with the following configurations: